Sniadanie-z-Programowaniem/breakfast-md-parser/README.md

 # ☕️ breakfast-md parser

-Here lives markdown parser for files containing data from ["Śniadanie z Programowaniem"](https://justjoin.it/sniadanie-z-programowaniem) episodes.
+Markdown parser for files containing data from ["Śniadanie z Programowaniem"](https://justjoin.it/sniadanie-z-programowaniem) episodes.
 It aims to work only with **this particular** schema of .md files.